terranea/AQQA/components/aq_kg_query/README.md

 </pre>

-- **Example 7:**: Give me the names of the municipalities in which the CO values exceeded 400 during January 2020?
+- **Example 7:**: Give me the names of the municipalities in which the CO values exceeded 400 during January 2020.

 **DOES NOT WORK YET**
+The problem regarding the not working queries seems to be that asking data for a specific gadm unit is fine, but when exchanging the name of the unit with ?gadm_name the query breaks

 <pre>
 SELECT ?obs_result ?obs_time ?gadm_name